Tuesday, January 17, 2017

 BONGO

-BONGO - Bonggo, the dreaded minister of the deity Aswang, instilled fear with its fiery, sunken eyes.
+PONGO or BONGO - Bonggo, the dreaded minister of the deity Aswang, instilled fear with its fiery, sunken eyes.
 This formidable being was a massive, muscular black humanoid, adorned with long, black hair and a repulsively hairy face.
 Armed with razor-sharp claws, Bonggo embodied ferocity and cruelty, displaying vengeful tendencies that struck terror into the hearts of those who encountered it.

 BONGGO – Bonggo is a humanoid monster with eyes that emit fire, capable of burning everything in its sight.
 It avoids crossing rivers since contact with water extinguishes its fiery gaze, leading to its demise.
 Bonggo is often in search of its wife, the aswang, who left it, and its victims are primarily women.